RasaHQ/rasa/docs/tutorial_basics.rst

 3. Define stories
 ^^^^^^^^^^^^^^^^^

-Ok, no we've got a NLU model as well as a domain defining actions our bot can take as well as the inputs it should handle (intents & entities).
+So far, we've got a NLU model, a domain defining the actions our bot can take, and inputs it should handle (intents & entities).
 We are still missing the central piece, **stories to tell our bot what to do at which point in the dialogue**.
 There are two different ways to create stories (and you can mix them):